DonaldAlan/ThreeDGraphVisualization/README.md

 Install: to use Javafx (which is needed for 3d) you may need to edit the path to jfxrt.jar in compile.bat, run-ChooseGraphFilesAndVisualize.bat, and run-BuildGeneratedGraphs.bat .

+See the images in screenshots/ for sample screenshots.

 Two ways to run this toolkit are:

 1. ChooseGraphFileAndVisualize.java  (run-ChooseGraphFilesAndVisualize.bat)